 Patient may spend one night in hospital

 The septoplasty recovery period lasts anywhere between 2 and 4 weeks.
-The patient should avoid physical activities such as jogging, aerobics or any type of sport for the first two weeks.
+The patient should avoid physical activities such as jogging, aerobics or any sport for the first two weeks.
 This is done in order to avoid potential bleeding.
-The patient shouldn’t blow his nose during the recovery period.
-Sleeping in a position where the head is elevated is recommended during this period as well.
+Patients should not blow their nose during the recovery period.
+During this time, raising the head while sleeping is more comfortable to sleep and reduces the risks.

 Septoplasty surgery is a simple, straightforward procedure but complications can occur.
 Septoplasty complications can include one or more of the following:

 The patient may have the sensation of a stuffy nose for a few weeks during the septoplasty recovery period.
-Blowing your nose is strongly prohibited as the bones and cartilage of the septum are still healing during this time.
+While the bones and cartilage of the septum are still recovering, it is strictly forbidden to blow the nose at this stage.
 Bruising and swelling can appear in some cases as well.

 Patients usually report a 45% increase in nose functionality after the septoplasty procedure.